Alto Saxophone Concerto, ”Cocktail Concerto”

 One of life's greatest joys is to enjoy an occasional well-made cocktail, so it's not surprising that classic cocktails figure prominently in some of the world's greatest films, whether as quotes in iconic scenes or even as the titles of the movies.
 Many of these quotes, titles, and drink names are delightfully colorful and evocative, so they provide the perfect point of departure for each movement of my Alto Saxophone Concerto.

 In the film Goldfinger, James Bond (aka 007) specifies that he likes his gin martinis “shaken, not stirred.”
 The first movement, Shaken, No Stirred, uses this famous James Bond phrase as both the title and a musical jumping-off point, aiming for the excitement of a movie thriller.
 The second movement, Cosmopolitan, feels like walking through a foggy city at night and takes its name from the vodka-based signature drink enjoyed by the main characters in the New York-based movie and TV series Sex and the City.
-The “chill” melodic lines in this movement are inspired by music from around the world and are woven into a colorful, quasi-multicultural tapestry.
+The relaxed, chill, film-noir-ish vibe of this movement is reminiscent of a rainy urban city at night, with hints of bright color, similar to the namesake drink.
 The jazz-infused third movement, Some Like It Hot, draws inspiration from the movie of the same name, starring Marilyn Monroe, which, coincidentally, features a saxophone player named Joe, played by Tony Curtis.
 In this film, the cocktail enjoyed by Marilyn Monroe's character, Sugar Kane, and the rest of the all-female band is a Manhattan.
 Finally, the fast, Latin-American music-inspired last movement, Practical Magic, takes its cue from the film of the same name, starring Sandra Bullock and Nicole Kidman, in which a coven of witches enjoys midnight margaritas.

 Alto Saxophone Concerto, “Cocktail Concerto” was commissioned by Christopher Creviston.